PI: Kat Jungnickel

 The team for the project also included:

 RA: Rachel Pimm

 Alice is an artist and co-director of Proboscis.
 Her work includes works on paper video and fine art textiles and fabrics.
-She is interested in the social, cultural, natural histories and heritage of places, with a particular interest in landscape and environment and often works in collaboration in response to a particular location or question.
-The work ranges from larger curatorial, collaborative frameworks to individual commissions, participation and research.
-On ‘Freedom of Movement’ she will be visually representing stories (via drawing and painting) the collaborative process of working with the research group and interpreting their archival findings.
-This work will then be digitally printed onto fabric to line the new/vintage cycling garments.
+On Bikes & Bloomers she worked to visually interpret (via drawing and painting) the collaborative process of working with the research group and their archival findings.
+This work was digitally printed onto silk and sewn into the lining of the garments.

 Annette-Carina Van Der Zaag

 Annette is a sociologist and corset maker.
 She assisted on the project in the archives and studio, helping to gather data and also sew many of the garments in the collection.

 Nikki is an artist and researcher.
 She was part of the research term for a short internship and helped to organise the ‘Bloomer Ride’ cycle tour that took in key sites around central London that were relevant to the project.